ractivejs/ractivejs.github.io/legacy/0.8/Migrating.md

 `<textarea>`s now handle HTML content as plain text to match what happens in browsers.
 They can now also set up two-way binding with a single interpolator as content instead of using the value attribute e.g. `<textarea>\{{someBinding}}</textarea>` is equivalent to `<textarea value="\{{someBinding}}"></textarea>`.

-Progressive enhancement is now supported with a few limitations (see {{{createLink 'options' 'enhance' 'enhance'}}}).
+Progressive enhancement is now supported with a few limitations (see [enhance](options.md#enhance)).
 If you pass `enhance: true` when creating your Ractive instance, it will not discard the contents of its target element and will instead try to reuse elements and nodes as it builds the virtual DOM from its template.
 This option is incompatible with the `append` option.

 The `Object`, `String`, and `Boolean` globals are now accessible from within templates.